MatchaCats/project3-NCMS/README.md

 Additionally, we committed to maintaining the accuracy and integrity of our analysis.
 We verified that the dataset sourced from Kaggle was reliable and up-to-date, as misrepresentation could lead to harmful conclusions.
 Our visualizations were grounded in contextual integrity, providing viewers with a clear understanding of the data’s origins.
 By transparently communicating our methodology and findings, we aimed to build trust with our audience and ensure that our visualizations served as a responsible exploration of the relationship between technology usage and mental health indicators.

+In our findings and analysis of the impact of technology usage on mental health, we found that screen time has an inverse relationship with mental well-being.
+The first bar chart indicates that individuals who spend more than the average 5-7 hours per day on screens—especially on social media—tend to experience declining mental health and increased stress levels.
+Further analysis of age demographics revealed that young adults (ages 18-29 & 30-39) are the most frequent technology users, often spending substantial time online to stay connected and manage daily tasks.
+The gauge chart reflects high-stress levels in this group.
+However, technology does not have negative effecs all the time as far as we balance it.
+The dataset also highlighted its positive effects; individuals engaged in online support systems—such as mental health communities and counseling platforms—reported improved mental health outcomes.
+This suggests that using technology to connect with others can provide significant benefits.

 Resources:
 Dataset source: https://www.kaggle.com/datasets/waqi786/mental-health-and-technology-usage-dataset